ADVERSE REACTIONS

 Cardiovascular: angina pectoris, atrioventricular dissociation, chest pain, claudication, myocardial infarction, palpitations, purpura (vasculitis), syncope.

-Digestive System: diarrhea, dry mouth, gastrointestinal distress, gingival hyperplasia.
+Digestive system: diarrhea, dry mouth, gastrointestinal distress, gingival hyperplasia.

-Hemic and Lymphatic: ecchymosis or bruising.
+Hemic and lymphatic: ecchymosis or bruising.

-Nervous System: cerebrovascular accident, confusion, equilibrium disorders, insomnia, muscle cramps, paresthesia, psychotic symptoms, shakiness, somnolence.
+Nervous system: cerebrovascular accident, confusion, equilibrium disorders, insomnia, muscle cramps, paresthesia, psychotic symptoms, shakiness, somnolence.

-Skin: arthralgia and rash, exanthema, hair loss, hyperkeratosis, maculae, sweating, urticaria, Stevens-Johnson Syndrome, erythema multiforme.
+Skin: arthralgia and rash, exanthema, hair loss, hyperkeratosis, maculae, sweating, urticaria, Stevens-Johnson syndrome, erythema multiforme.

-Special Senses: blurred vision, tinnitus.
+Special senses: blurred vision, tinnitus.

-Urogenital: gynecomastia, impotence, increased urination, spotty menstruation.
+Urogenital: gynecomastia, galactorrhea/hyperprolactinemia, increased urination, spotty menstruation, impotence.

 REPORTS OF SUSPECTED VERAPAMIL SIDE EFFECTS / ADVERSE REACTIONS